wikimedia/WikiContrib/backend/WikiContrib/Install-linux.md

 1. backend
 2. frontend

-The present doc deals about installing and running `backend`.
+The present doc deals with installing and running `backend`.
 If you go inside `backend` directory( use command `cd backend`).
 You can find another directory named `WikiContrib`.
 It is the main project directory.

 # Steps to setup server locally